AlisterH/gwc/PROJECT_SUMMARY.md

 ## 🎉 Project Summary

 Successfully compiled and ported **GTK Wave Cleaner** (a 20+ year old GTK2-based audio restoration application) to modern macOS using the Homebrew build system.
-The application now runs natively on macOS with full functionality.
+The application now runs natively on macOS with **full audio output functionality** and professional app bundle distribution.

 ## ✅ What Was Accomplished